 Before jumping into the various guidelines needed for digital photography, we first need to get familiar with the types of equipment needed for every photographer at a beginner’s level to get started.

-As mentioned above whether photography is a hobby or a profession there are some modes of equipment required for basic but mainly digital photography.
+As mentioned above, whether photography is a hobby or a profession, some modes of equipment are required for basic but mainly digital photography.

 - A good camera